davidbajusz/fpkit/README.md

 # FPKit
-FingerPrint Kit - Python-based cheminformatics package for fingerprint-related tasks
+FingerPrint Kit - Python-based cheminformatics package for fingerprint-related tasks Support for molecular fingerprint types implemented in the [cinfony](http://cinfony.github.io/) cheminformatics toolkit was added in the current version.

 # Installation
 Just place anywhere in your `PYTHONPATH`, or update your `PYTHONPATH` to include the `fpkit` folder.